Sandra McGrath: Return to America

 In 1994, Sandra had released her biography of Patrick Hockey, completed after his death in 1992, and with husband Tony, holidayed in her American home town.
 Nevertheless, she remained still high in the attention of the Australian art world; in 1998, when Timothy Potts was appointed director at Fort Worth's Kimbell Art Museum, Susan McCulloch, advising arts editor Deborah Jones at The Australian, rumoured that Potts had benefitted because McGrath was on the board of the Kimbell, though Sandra had never held such a post.

 Sandra's husband Tony died on 5 August 1999 in Sydney and in March 2000, McGrath returned to her home town to attend the reception celebrating the naming of the Eivor and Alston Callahan Gallery of Indian and Southeast Asian Sculpture at the Birmingham Museum of Art.
 Since then, she has resided 2008-2017 in Park Avenue New York and 2007 onwards in parts of Stuart, Florida.

 In February 2002, the McGrath daughters, Eugenia Korrosy and Julia Colman, opened their McGrath Gallery in a renovated brownstone at 9 77th street, Manhattan opposite Leo Castelli Gallery, and near Gagosian Gallery and Central Park, the first Australian gallery to open in the Madison Avenue art district after Maureen Zembera's Tambaran Gallery and others in Soho and Chelsea.
 Charles Sheard, was their first exhibitor, and also showed at the Tim Olsen Carr Gallery run by the John Olsen's son Tim and Michael Carr, in Paddington.

 In 2011, the year marked by the death of Bundanon associate Frank McDonald, Sandra, then aged 75, flew to Sydney for the opening of her son James's exhibition at Tim Olsen Gallery, joined by her eighty-three year old friend John Olsen just recently recovered from heart surgery.
 Sandra's brother James Marshall Burt Ill died in 2016.

+McGrath Gallery (Downtown) moved to 611 Broadway, Suite 721, in SoHo, founded and operated by Sandra's grandson, Patrick McGrath, who operates it as a combined design firm and art gallery accessible by appointment.
+It recently hosted a major exhibition titled ICONS: Antiquities, Jean Prouvé and Bruce Weber, which was extended into January 2026.
+Patrick McGrath also maintains a gallery presence on the parlour floor of his townhouse on the Upper East Side, where he introduces new designers and artists to his network.